irizvanoghlu/Avantus/README.md

     ```
     >The python version is specified, meaning conda does not have to be associated with a python 3.6.10.

-    **Pip Path**
+    **Pip Route**
-    If you have Python 3.6.10 installed directly on your computer, then we recommend trying this path.
+    If you have Python 3.6.10 installed directly on your computer, then we recommend trying this route.

-    >This path lets you to open the prompt of your choice in step 5.
+    >This route lets you to open the prompt of your choice in step 5.

     Enter the following commands:
     ```